UMWEDU/umw-finaid-sync/_pages/continuing-student.md

 </tr>
 <tr>
 <td><strong>February 1</strong></td>
-<td>FAFSA Deadline: Apply by this date to receive the max amount of financial aid for which you are eligible.</td>
+<td>FAFSA Deadline: Apply by this date to receive the max amount of financial aid for which you are eligible.
+FAFSA’s will still be accepted after the Feb 1 deadline.
+All undergraduate students continue to be eligible for federal Direct Student Loans, and federal grants.
+Other funds (Virginia State Grants, scholarships, etc.) will not be available at this time.</td>
 </tr>
 <tr>
 <td><strong>February 6